B1ggDave/kotlin-native/PLATFORM_LIBS.md

 ### OS specific libraries

 We've gone a little further and provided access to more specific native OS services.
-One needs to import the proper packages on each of the platform.
+You need to import the proper packages on each of the platform.
 Choose what matches your target platform:

     import platform.osx.*